-The Allan Bérubé Prize recognizes outstanding work in public or community-based lesbian, gay, bisexual, transgender, and/or queer history.
-It is awarded in even-numbered years, covering works from the previous two years.
+The Allan Bérubé Prize recognizes outstanding work in public or community-based lesbian, gay, bisexual, transgender, and/or queer history completed in 2022 or 2023.

 The Bérubé Prize is underwritten by the GLBT Historical Society in San Francisco, CA.

 Click here to learn more about Allan Bérubé.

 WINNER: Ithaca LGBT History Tour, submitted by Luca Maurer, Director of The Center for LGBTQ Education, Outreach, and Services at Ithaca College.